mzur/kirby-calendar-plugin/README.md

 ?>
 ```

-There are two variables we are passing along to the snippet here. `$calendar` is the calendar object we created in the previous step. `$fields` is an associative array of all the event fields that should be displayed in this snippet.
+There are two variables we are passing along to the snippet here: `$calendar` is the calendar object we created in the previous step and `$fields` is an associative array of all the event fields that should be displayed in this snippet.
 The keys of this array are the keys of the event fields specified in the calendar data; the values specify how these fields should be displayed (in this case it depends on the language of the site).

 So this is basically it.
 If you followed the instructions correctly, you should see the calendar printed on the page.